If you’re looking to volunteer and connect with your community, check out our big fat list of charities in Singapore with a worthy cause.

 16. Singapore Red Cross Society

-With a mission to alleviate human suffering, the Singapore Red Cross is looking for volunteers to help with fundraising, ambulance services, blood donation drives, and Red Cross Home for the Disabled – Day Activity Centre, where it offers recreational activities for people with disabilities.
+With a mission to alleviate human suffering, the Singapore Red Cross can always use an extra hand.
+Volunteers to help with fundraising, administrative work, logistics, and event support.
 That’s just the tip of the iceberg, as it supports other humanitarian causes as well.

 Singapore Red Cross Society, Level 3, Red Cross House, 15 Penang Lane, Singapore 238486